davidnalesnik/lilypond-roman-numeral-tool/README.md

 `\markup \rN { fII 6 }`

+or

+`\markup \rN { flatII 6 }`

-Alterations to figures may be achieved in similar fashion, by adding various prefixes.
+Alterations to figures may be created in similar fashion, by adding various prefixes.
 The indicators available are as follows: `flat`, `f`, `sharp`, `s`, and `+`.
 So, for example, to represent a dominant-seventh chord with raised 5th, you would write

 `\markup \rN { V 7 +5 }`

-Note that alterations are only available *before* figures.
+Note that alterations are available *before* figures, not after.

+Alterations may appear *alone* in figures; currently, however, for technical reasons, this is not possible in the topmost figure.

 ### Lines